SteevAnalytics/Contoso-Sales-Analysis/README.md

 The analysis focuses on:
 - Evaluating sales and profits across categories and time
 - Identifying key trends and seasonal patterns
-- Analyzing product return rates and their business impact
+- Analyzing product return rates

 ## 🌐 Data Source